About

 Founder

-Bretty Rawson is a Seattle-based narrative & story consultant.
-In 2022, he created the storytelling agency Slow Blink, distilling a fifteen-year career as a digital strategist for social-justice based nonprofits, government marketing agencies, and independent day schools in Washington State and New York.
-Most recently, he ran digital for the wine industry in Washington State, where he worked with 1,000+ wineries and 400+ grape growers to tell—over the course of nearly five years—1,980 stories about the past, present, and future of Washington Wine.
-At the time he left, their digital presence was the fastest growing in the world of wine.
+Bretty is a Seattle-based narrative & story consultant.
+In 2022, they launched Slow Blink, distilling a fifteen-year career as a digital strategist for social-justice based nonprofits, government marketing agencies, and independent day schools.
+Prior to launching Slow Blink, they were the lead storyteller for the Washington wine industry, where they worked with 1,000 wineries and 400 grape growers to tell their individual and collective stories.
+At the time they left, WA Wine’s digital presence was the fastest growing in the world of wine.

 The heart of Bretty’s work is community-building.
-In 2015, after receiving an MFA in Creative Writing from The New School for Public Engagement in New York City, Bretty co-founded the national arts nonprofit The Seventh Wave, a BIPOC- and queer-run magazine that publishes art in the space of social issues.
-The Seventh Wave is where story anchors began, as Bretty was tasked with audience development and building the voice of the brand.
-TSW has been nationally recognized by the Community of Literary Magazine and Presses for its annual literary magazine, and has received funding from The Academy of American Poets, ArtsWA, and 4Culture, among others.
-Most recently, as Director of Programs, Bretty designed and developed TSW’s Community Anthologies program, a cohort-based storytelling program that gives writers and artists the keys to become curators and produce their own anthology of writing and art, which within a month of launch, was funded by a local philanthropic institute for its innovative approach to storytelling.
+After receiving an MFA in Creative Writing from The New School for Public Engagement in New York City, Bretty co-founded Seventh Wave, a BIPOC- and queer-run literary arts organization that publishes art in the space of social issues.
+Seventh Wave is the origin story for Story Anchors™ framework, as Bretty was tasked with audience development and building the voice of the brand.
+Most recently, Seventh Wave was a finalist for 2026 Best Writing Organization by AWP, and has been nationally recognized by the Community of Literary Magazine and Presses for its annual literary magazine, and has received funding from The Academy of American Poets, ArtsWA, and 4Culture, among others.

-The focus of Bretty’s work has always been about elevating human voices.
-For example, the bilingual storytelling program he built for Washington Wine, called “Breaking Ground,” was featured in Forbes for its innovative approach to community building in the wine industry (centering the farming community for the first time), and his digital exhibit To Whom It Should Concern, a partnership between Handwritten and Teens Take Charge, a student-led coalition in New York City, was featured by The New York Times for its innovative approach to addressing education inequity in the public school system (giving students the pen and paper, stage and mic).
-His work has led him to stages of his own, delivering keynote speeches at writing symposiums, presenting at annual conferences on community building in the digital space, and hosting educational workshops for groups of marketing and communications professionals.
+The focus of Bretty’s work has always been about elevating voices.
+For example, the bilingual storytelling program they built for Washington Wine, called “Breaking Ground,” was featured in Forbes for its innovative approach to community building in the wine industry (centering the farming community for the first time), and their digital exhibit To Whom It Should Concern, a partnership between Handwritten and Teens Take Charge, a student-led coalition in New York City, was featured by The New York Times for its innovative approach to addressing education inequity in the public school system.
+Their work has led him to stages of their own, delivering keynote speeches at writing symposiums, presenting at annual conferences on community building in the digital space, and hosting educational workshops for groups of marketing and communications professionals.